Extract Word Metadata with Java – extract word metadata java

 What is metadata in a Word document?

 Metadata is the set of hidden information stored inside a file—author name, creation date, custom key/value pairs, and more.
+It can also include revision history, document template information, and application‑specific tags that are not visible in the document body but are essential for management and compliance.
 Extracting this data lets you index, audit, and route documents automatically.

 Prerequisites